 What Is Leaking Under My Car?

-No matter how great or reliable your car is, the odds are good that one day you’re going to see something leaking from the bottom of it.
+No matter how great or reliable your car is, the odds are good that one day you’re going to see something leaking underneath it.
 And when that happens, you’re probably going to worry about what the leaking fluid is and what it means for your car.
 You might wonder if your car is safe to drive, and how much the repairs will cost.
-Before you get too concerned, you should get an idea of how to identify the fluids in your car so you can plan accordingly.
+Before you get too concerned, learn about the most common types of car leaks so you can correct the problem without getting a headache.

 Clear Fluid Leaking From Car: Water